stefmolin/pandas-workshop/README.md

 ## Related Content
 All examples herein were developed exclusively for this workshop.
 [Hands-On Data Analysis with Pandas](https://www.amazon.com/dp/1800563450/) contains additional examples and exercises, as does [this](https://opendatascience.com/how-to-pivot-and-plot-data-with-pandas/) blog post.
-For a deeper dive into data visualization in Python, check out the [Beyond the Basics: Data Visualization in Python](https://github.com/stefmolin/python-data-viz-workshop) workshop.
+For a deeper dive into data visualization in Python, check out my [Beyond the Basics: Data Visualization in Python](https://github.com/stefmolin/python-data-viz-workshop) workshop.